moorepants/eme185/content/pages/meetings.rst

 with, and finally (3) what your objectives are for the coming week.
 Both the accomplishments and objectives sections should indicate who worked on (or will work on) each item and how much time that person spent (or will spend) on that item.
-Lastly, this document should include a snapshot of your Gantt Chart with a vertical line indicating the date of the meeting and the percent complete of each task in the chart.
+Lastly, this document should include a snapshot of your `Gantt Chart
+<{filename}/pages/gantt-chart.rst>`_ with a vertical line indicating the date
+of the meeting and the percent complete of each task in the chart.

 **Your in-class grade will be affected if you don't send an AIO or if you don't show up to these meetings.**